yellowdog/python-examples/README.md

 Note that the Work Requirement name is automatically made available to the Task via the environment variable `YD_WORK_REQUIREMENT_NAME`, by `yd-submit`.
 It's also available for client-side variable substitution in Work Requirements using the variable `{{wr_name}}`.

-### Files Uploaded from a Node to the Object Store after Task Execution
+#### Files Uploaded from a Node to the Object Store after Task Execution

 After Task completion, the Agent will upload the specified output files to the Object Store.
 The files to be uploaded are those listed in the `outputs`, `outputsRequired`, and `outputsOther` properties for the Task.

 In addition, the console output of the Task is captured in a file called `taskoutput.txt` in the root of the Task's working directory.
-Whether the `taskoutput.txt` file is uploaded to the Object Store is determined by the `uploadTaskProcessOutput` property for the Task, and this is set to 'false' by default.
+Whether the `taskoutput.txt` file is uploaded to the Object Store is determined by the `uploadTaskProcessOutput` property for the Task, which is set to 'false' by default.

 If Task outputs are created in subdirectories below the Task's working directory, include the directories for files in the `outputs` property.
-E.g., if a Task creates files `results/openfoam.tar.gz` and `results/openfoam.log`, then specify these for upload in the `outputs` property as follows:
+For example, if a Task creates files `results/openfoam.tar.gz` and `results/openfoam.log`, then specify these for upload in the `outputs` property as follows:

 `"outputs": ["results/openfoam.tar.gz", "results/openfoam.log"]`